-How To Find Instagram Live Videos For Workouts, Concerts, & More
+How To Find Instagram Live Videos For Workouts, Concerts, Cooking Tips, & More

 As the country settles into new lockdown restrictions and focuses on social distancing, social media remains a saving grace for connectivity, entertainment, and engagement.
 Knowing how to find live Instagram videos that you actually want to watch will be a great utility during these trying times.
 Watching a video in real time is essentially as close to human connection as is advised right now, so why not take advantage of the feature and tune into the kind of content you want to see?